oxidecomputer/typify/README.md

 There are some known areas where we'd like to improve:

+### Complex JSON Schema types

+JSON schema can express a wide variety of types.
+Some of them are easy to model in Rust; others aren't.
+There's a lot of work to be done to handle esoteric types.
+Examples from users are very helpful in this regard.

 ### Bounded numbers

 Bounded numbers aren't very well handled.
 Consider, for example, the schema: